ishitadutta1306/Blogora/README.md

 # 📝 Blogora - Social Blogging Platform with AI-Assisted Content Generation
-Blogora is a **full-stack blogging web application** where users can create, share, and engage with blog posts.
+Blogora is a **full-stack blogging web application** where users can create and engage with blog posts.
 It also includes an AI-assisted blog generation feature that helps users generate blog content based on a given title using the **Hugging Face API.**

 The platform supports modern social blogging features such as following users, liking posts, bookmarking, and commenting, with **cloud-based image storage using Cloudinary.**